 Florida State University, Holley Academic Center Lecture Hall

-7 CEU Credit Hours are available for LCSWs, LMHCs, and LMFTs.
-Others will receive a certificate and may submit to their board to seek credit.
+Information about CEU credits for LCSWs, LMHCs, and LMFTs will be shared at a later date.
+All attendees will receive a certificate and may submit to their board to seek credit.

 Register Here – Registration has reached capacity and is closed

 Anthony H. Speier, PhD and Richard N. Costa, PsyD, MP